victorperin/batatascript/README.md

 ![Batascript Logo](batatascript.png)
 > "You harvest what you plant"

+> "Do you better prefer potato or to study?
+I better prefer potato and to study."

 **Batatascript** is rural paradigm language that turns javascript code into javascript code 🥔 => 🍟

 ## Installing